 The Truth About Amul Cheese: Is It Good For Your Health?

-Amul cheese is available in a variety of forms, including slices, spreadable cheese, Emmental cheese, Gouda cheese, Mozzarella cheese, cheddar cheese, and cubes.
-The most common and main ingredients in all these Amul cheeses are cheese, milk, milk solids, salt, emulsifiers salts, common salt, and permitted preservatives.
+Amul cheese is available in a variety of forms such as slices, spreadable cheese, Emmental cheese, Gouda cheese, Mozzarella cheese, cheddar cheese, and cubes.

-Let’s know a little bit more about the ingredients in Amul cheese.
+Let’s know a little bit about some of the ingredients in Amul cheese.

 • Common salt: Common salt, also known as sodium chloride, is an important component of cheese, as it helps to control the growth of bacteria and prevents mold formation.
 It also enhances the flavor of cheese and helps to preserve it.

-• Preservatives: Preservatives are substances added to food products to extend their shelf life.
-In the case of cheese, preservatives are added to prevent the growth of mold and bacteria.
+• Preservatives: These are added in Amul cheese to ensure its shelf life and prevent spoilage.
 Two common preservatives in Amul cheese include sorbic acid(E200) and nisin(E234).

 Nutritional value of Amul cheese

-Here is the nutritional value of 100 grams Amul cheese:
+Here is the nutritional value of single serving(20g) of Amul cheese slice:

 • Carbohydrates: 1.5g